 Just like so many people out there, I suffer from anxiety.
 When I was younger it was mostly just social anxiety.
 I hated anything that involved large groups or people I didn’t know.
-I still struggle with this but I’m able to manage it better.
-Lately, I find myself often getting some pretty sudden anxiety/panic attacks.
+Thankfully, I’ve managed to tackle my social anxiety a lot better.
+Although lately, I find myself often getting some pretty sudden anxiety/panic attacks.
 When it first started happening about a couple years ago, it terrified me.
-Not being able to breathe, irrational thoughts, shaking, it can be rough.
+Not being able to breathe, irrational thoughts, shaking, irritibility (sorry, mom.)
+It can be rough.
 At first, I thought I was just going crazy.
 Now, I’m able to recognize what’s happening and I have several steps I take to try to calm down.

 - Breathe.
 Stop whatever you’re doing and just focus on your breathing.
 Slow it down.
 Breathe in, breathe out.

 - Talk it out.
 I often feel so lonely and as if I have nobody.
-I’m lucky to have a friend I can talk to when I’m feeling this way.
-He reassures me that this is not true and I’m doing great.
+I’m lucky to have friends I can talk to when I’m feeling this way.
+They reassures me that this is not true and I’m doing great.
 Having somebody to calmly talk to you and reassure you when your feeling this way is so important.

 - Write it down.
 I do my best thinking when I write so I like to write down all of my thoughts going through my mind at that moment even if they’re irrational.
 For example, included in my list might be, “I have no friends.” to “I’m not successful.”
 I’ll come back later and make a note next to “I have no friends.” saying “Yes you do!” then list off the friends I have.
 Under “I’m not successful” I’ll write down everything I’ve achieved.
 This is very beneficial to look at when I’m feeling all of those negative emotions and it reminds me that my thoughts are just at an irrational state.